cdoebler1/ILLO/docs/ILLO_Quick_Start_Guide.md

 ## 🔧 Troubleshooting
 ### ILLO Won't Start
-- ✅ Check CircuitPython 9.0.4 with ulab is installed
+- ✅ Check CircuitPython 9.0.4 is installed
 - ✅ Verify all required libraries are in folder `lib/`
 - ✅ Ensure all files are in the root directory `.py`
 - ✅ Check that has valid JSON syntax `config.json`

 ### No Lights/Dim Lights
-- 💡 ILLO auto-adjusts brightness - try different lighting conditions
+- 💡 ILLO auto-adjusts brightness—try different lighting conditions
 - 💡 Check battery level if using battery power
 - 💡 Wave hand over device to trigger interaction
 - 💡 Try pressing Button B to cycle color modes